emceDev/toAws/README.md

 There is console.log left at Cart section in order to check if user can buy a product.
 I tried to use as much of apollo as I could, propably bcs its new to me, if I've known its caveats, I would rethink some parts of the app.

+I did not use the scandiweb PWA alias system here as it was not included in the requirements to do so, as far as I understand them.
+Happy hacking!